SABS-R3/module01_software_engineering/03_c_plus_plus/lectures/lectures_00_intro_compilation.md

 # Administration

-- Course Git repository at TODO
-  - Contains lecture notes and exercises
+- Canvas page for the SABS software engineering module has lecture slides, and practical exercises
 - Combination of lectures and practical sessions
-  - Practical exercises (`practical*.pdf`) give you practice on the material covered in the lectures
+  - Practical exercises (`practical.pdf`) give you practice on the material covered in the lectures

 # Timetable

 - 09:30-12:30 Lecture & practical session
 - 12:30-13:30 Break
-- 13:30-17:30 Lecture & practical session
+- 13:30-17:00 Lecture & practical session

 # Outline

-This course gives you a crash course in C++ programming using C++14, focusing on the getting you started and the major differences from Python. *This is a small part of C++ as a whole!*.
+This course gives you a crash course in C++ programming using C++14, focusing on the getting you started and the major differences from Python. *This is a small part of C++ as a whole!*

 1. **Morning**: compilation, basic types, flow control, pointers, references, functions
 1. **Afternoon**: `std::array`, `std::vector`, lambda functions, STL algorithms

 This course does **not** cover:

 1. Classes and object-oriented programming
 1. Templates and generic programming
 1. Memory allocation/deallocation and smart pointers